Sixty Years' War: War of 1812 (1812–1815)

 A number of North American Indians under the leadership of famous Shawnee war chief Tecumseh formed a union to resist American hegemony and expansion in the Old Northwest.
 While Tecumseh was away, Tecumseh's Confederacy suffered a drastic defeat in the 1811 Battle of Tippecanoe, a year before the second British-American War.
 The United States declared war on the United Kingdom in June 1812, and the British Canadians once again turned to North American Indians on the interior to provide manpower for their frontier war effort.
-Native American fighters were successful in multiple battles against the United States, including the Battle of Fort Dearborn (near the site of present-day Chicago) and the sieges of Detroit and Prairie du Chien.
+Indian fighters were successful in multiple battles against the United States, including the Battle of Fort Dearborn (near the site of present-day Chicago) and the sieges of Detroit and Prairie du Chien.
 The war between the United States and British Canada eventually ended after numerous bloody border engagements as a stalemate, after resisting a set of American invasions seeking to assimilate the northern Canadian British and French colonials into the independent American union of states, a prime goal of the original western "War Hawks" agitators, south of the border.

 After the peace treaty signed in Ghent reached North America in 1815, joint efforts began establishing the Great Lakes as a permanent boundary between the two nations.
-The United Kingdom returned outposts and territories captured from the United States, leaving their Native allies without the advantages they had earned.
+The United Kingdom returned outposts and territories captured from the United States, leaving their Indian allies without the advantages they had earned.

 Following this long struggle, the increasing numbers of Canadian immigrants from Europe were, like their more independent neighbors to the south, free to gradually develop the several northern British colonies of Upper and Lower Canada into semi-independent provinces, and eventual confederation in 1867 as an autonomous Dominion under the Crown in the British Empire.
 American Indians in the region no longer had European allies in the struggle against American and Canadian westward expansion.

 Legacy

 Andrew Cayton argues that while the wars in the Great Lakes region were downplayed by colonial powers along the Atlantic coast, their influence is immense.
 The United States greatly expanded in size, setting their shared border with British Canadians along the Great Lakes.
-French communities south of the lakes were soon Americanized, and Native American nations were marginalized, removed, or destroyed.
+French communities south of the lakes were soon Americanized, and Indian nations were marginalized, removed, or destroyed.
 The conclusion of hostilities permitted the United States to focus resources on the Creek War and Seminole Wars in the South.
 The United States and the Sauk later signed a treaty in 1816, but the United States used that treaty to claim Sauk lands east of the Mississippi River, leading to the Black Hawk War in 1832.
 The Ohio River continued to act as a border between southern states and the Northwest Territory, where slavery had been outlawed, setting regional differences that would help shape the American Civil War.